 Adjusting through Dormancy: To ensure their survival, organisms must monitor and respond to their internal and external environments to avoid conditions that are stressful and take advantage of suitable conditions to ensure their survival.
 In their natural environment, insects are exposed to both acute and chronic stress.
 Fluctuations away from some optimal condition in environmental factors like temperature, food availability, humidity etc. that occur over a relatively short period of time could be said to be acute stress while fluctuations in these factors over a relatively long period of time can be considered chronic stress.
 As insects monitor their environments and stress their response to these acute or chronic stresses can be immediate or have long term effects on an insect’s behavior and physiology.
 Insects are ectotherms and are readily susceptible to thermal stress in their environment.
 Acute thermal stresses in the form of diurnal cycles are the short term changes in the include the atypical and unpredictable changes in temperatures.
 While chronic thermal stresses include the cyclic and predictable changes in temperatures.
 Dormancy is a strategy used by most insects to mediate the negative effects of acute and chronic stress they experience in their environments.
 Quiescence is a transient state of reduced activity that insects use to protect themselves from acute environmental stress (Koštál 2006).
 Acute thermal stresses include the atypical and unpredictable changes in temperatures.
 While chronic thermal stresses include the cyclic and predictable changes in temperatures.
 Dormancy is a strategy used by most insects to mediate the negative effects of acute and chronic stress they experience in their environments.
 Quiescence is a transient state of reduced activity that insects use to protect themselves from acute environmental stress (Koštál 2006).
 Acute stress, like unpredictable temperature fluctuations, can increase water loss and lead to desiccation.
-As environmental stresses are detected quiescence can be induced in direct response to those stresses.
-Once the stress is relieved, quiescence is completely reversed and insect activity can resume, immediately.
+As environmental stresses are detected, quiescence can be induced in direct response to those stresses.
+Once the stress is relieved, if the period of stress was not too long or extreme, quiescence is reversed and insect activity can quickly resume.
 Diapause is an endogenously regulated type of dormancy used by insects in response to cyclic and chronic stress encountered in their environment (Koštál 2006).
 Seasonal changes in temperature and available resources are common stresses insects typically encounter.
-For most temperate insects, as temperatures decrease their physiology struggles to maintain a metabolic rate suitable for continued development and as resource availability declines, insects struggle to acquire enough resources to fuel their metabolism.
+For most temperate insects, as temperatures decrease their physiology struggles to maintain a metabolic rate suitable for continued development.
+Furthermore as resource availability declines, insects struggle to acquire enough resources to fuel their metabolism.
 Diapause protects insects from these chronic stresses through profound changes in an insect’s behavior and physiology.
 However, unlike quiescence, diapause is generally induced preemptively before an environmental stress is encountered.
-Insects monitor predictable cues, like photoperiod in temperate environments, to approximate periods of prolonged environmental stress.
+Insects monitor predictable cues, like photoperiod in temperate environments to approximate periods of prolonged environmental stress.
 By taking advantage of environmental cues that signal changes in their environment and escaping those changes through diapause.
 Insects that experience adjusted diapause phenology, allowing them to track the warmer temperatures approximated by photoperiod could win as climate temperatures continue to increase.